 For example, if your blog is about gardening, would you feel comfortable recommending helpful gardening tools to your readers?

-Whatever product or service you choose, make sure it’s helpful and useful to your audience.
-In other words: the product should solve a problem your readers are struggling with.
+Whatever product or service you choose, it has to be helpful and useful to your audience.
+The product should solve a problem your readers are struggling with.

 And please, please, please: only recommend products you have tested yourself and that you trust!

 For instance, the affiliate products I recommend on this blog are tools that help you save time and money when you want to start a successful blog.
-I use all of them personally and I know they can help any blogger who wants to build a successful online business and make money blogging.
+I use them all and I know they can help any blogger who wants to build a successful online business.

 How can I make money with affiliate marketing?

 When you’ve found the perfect products to recommend and promote, it’s time to roll up your sleeves!